Don't throw your homebrew down the sink

 7 - Time is key again.
 Sometimes, especially with wine, at the time of bottling, your wine can be very tart, dry, acidic, sweet or even bitter.

 Bottle it and give it time for the wine to condition - see #4.
-Sometimes it takes a while for compounds to combine to make your brew more enjoyable.
+Sometimes it takes a while for compounds to combine to make your wine, cider, beer or lager more enjoyable.

 Over time, in the bottle, again, compounds will change with age and the flavour will develop.
 What was a sharp, tart wine at bottling can turn into a smooth wine with a nice acidic finish that makes your mouth water.